Community is one of our core values and serving you is central to who we are and why we matter.

-Similarly, Cascade Public Media’s management team is 25% persons of color, better than our employee base as a whole, but below the 32% statistical population of King County.
-Once again, we fall short most prominently among Black, Asian and persons identifying as 2+ Races.
+Similarly, Cascade Public Media’s management team is above the statistical area among female team members at 55% versus 50%.
+We fall among managers of color with just 19% against the marketplace of 37%.
 This is an important metric in that it shapes the future direction of the organization and its connection to the communities we serve.

-Where our mission centric work is concerned, Cascade Public Media performs better than the county data.
-Approximately 40% of our newsroom team members are persons of color compared to 32% for the statistical population.
+Where our mission centric work is concerned, Cascade Public Media performs better than the four-county data.
+Precisely 40% of our newsroom team members are persons of color compared to 37% for the statistical population.
 This is important to monitor as this group shapes the news coverage we provide to our region and is most critical in ensuring that we reflect the stories that resonate with all members of our community.

 The bottom line is that we have work to do.
 Our board has engaged a consulting firm to assist in training and development, and to craft a board-level strategy in alignment with the organization’s plan.
 In addition to our Diversity, Equity and Inclusion plan, we have an active Race & Equity Committee comprised of team members and leaders from throughout the organization whose objectives are to:

 - To raise awareness about race/diversity issues in the workplace through a series of trainings, guest speakers, and other events.